Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 The mind virus compels individuals to prioritize personal gain over communal well-being, fostering a self-destructive mentality that corrodes the bonds that connect us as human beings.

-The Mind Virus is a psychological phenomenon that leads individuals to act against their best interests, driven by greed, power, and a distorted sense of self-importance.
+The Mind Virus is a psychological phenomenon that causes individuals to act against their best interests.
+It is driven by greed, power, and a distorted sense of self-importance.

 The mind virus can be likened to a mental parasite that feeds on negative emotions, such as fear, greed, and hatred, distorting one’s perception of reality.